 To dissect this rather mundane naming convention, the “CR80” portion pertains to a card’s actual dimensions or its overall size.
 CR80 cards have the following dimensions: 3.370 inches × 2.125 inches (or 85.60mm × 53.98mm), complete with rounded corners and a radius that ranges from 2.88 to 3.48 mm.

-But what about the thickness of ID cards?
-Is there more than one thickness for ID cards?
+But what is the thickness of an ID card?
+Are there more than a single thickness for ID cards?
 Absolutely!
 ID card thickness is calibrated by a unit of measurement called a “mil,” which is equal to 0.001 inch.

 We carry the three most popular card sizes: CR79, CR80, and CR100.
 Each of these sizes come in various thicknesses, depending on your specific requirements.
 We can also special order other card thicknesses, based on your request, with 5,000-card minimum orders.
 The most commonly ordered cards are offered in several different materials including PVC and composite.
 Please keep in mind that cards can actually vary in thickness – only by a couple of mils, however – depending on the manufacturer.